 Any information you give us will be treated in the strictest of confidence and your identity will be protected.
 You can report the suspected fraud anonymously but please give us as much information as possible to help our investigations.
 The more information that we have the better the chance we have of stopping it.

-Network Homes is committed to tackling tenancy fraud and we are offering a reward of £250 to residents and members of the public when a referral of suspected tenancy fraud leads to the successful recovery of one of our social housing properties.
-This reward scheme will run for another 12 months ending on 31 May 2021.
+As part of our commitment to tackle tenancy fraud, we’re going to offer a reward of £250 to residents and members of the public through a referral of suspected tenancy fraud which leads to the successful recovery of one of our social housing properties.
+This scheme will run for another 12 months ending on 31 May 2021.
 People who have reported cases since May 2020 are eligible for the reward scheme as that’s the month it was officially extended for another year.

 How does the reward scheme work?

-Any referral made will be acknowledged by Network Homes.
+We’ll acknowledge any referral you make to us.
 We will then investigate the matter and you may be contacted for further information.
-If someone has committed tenancy fraud we will take any necessary action including recovering the property.
+If someone has committed tenancy fraud, we will take any necessary action including recovering the property.

-Due to volume of referrals and whilst we investigate the matter we will not be able to provide you with an update.
-You will be contacted on once the matter has been concluded to confirm if you are eligible for the reward.
+Due to volume of referrals and while we conduct our investigation, we will not be able to provide you with an update.
+You will be contacted once it’s completed to confirm if you are eligible for the reward.

-Network Homes will pay the sum of £250 through credit to your rent/Network account where the referral has lead to the successful recovery of our property.
-For non-residents, payment will be made in cash.
+Network Homes will pay the sum of £250 through credit to your rent/Network Homes account where the referral has led to the successful recovery of our property.
+For members of the public, payment will be made in cash.
 This may involve a court case which can take some time.
 If we need to go to court, we may ask you to provide evidence we can use usually in the form of a witness statement.
-If you wish to remain anonymous we will protect your identify.
+If you wish to remain anonymous, we will protect your identity.

 Should your referral concern a property that is already subject to a tenancy fraud investigation, it would not qualify as being eligible for the reward scheme.

-You can report the suspected fraud in confidence by calling 0208 459 9463 or emailing email@example.com
+If you suspect fraud you can report it to us in confidence by calling 0208 459 9463 or email email@example.com.